DBRepo-Project/dbrepo/CONTRIBUTING.md

 # Contributing to DBRepo

-DBRepo welcomes contributions from the community.
-Whether you report a bug, improve documentation, add tests, or work on a feature, your contribution helps improve the repository for data in databases.
+DBRepo welcomes bug reports, documentation improvements, tests, and code changes from the community.

-Please read this guide before starting work.
-It explains how we use issues and pull requests, how to set up a local development environment, and what we expect from contributions.
+This guide explains how to use issues and pull requests, set up a local environment, and prepare contributions for review.

 ## Code of conduct

 Be respectful, constructive, and professional in all project spaces.
-We want DBRepo to be a welcoming project for contributors with different backgrounds, experience levels, and institutional contexts.
-To achieve this, we ask all contributors and maintainers to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+Follow our [Code of Conduct](CODE_OF_CONDUCT.md) so DBRepo remains welcoming to contributors with different backgrounds and experience levels.

 ## Development process